pritspatel/PrimeDatatableLazyLoad/README.md

 ### Instruction
 1. Run ```npm install ``` inside frontend folder
 2. Run ``` ng serve ``` inside frontend folder
+3. Deploy backend war in tomcat or anyother servlet container.
+Frontend is expecting backend available on port 9999.
+   If you have different port for backend then please update frontend service to use correct url to get data from abckend.

 Note : If you get error "No Error" when you run ng serve then please run the following command inside "frontend" folder and then run "ng server" and that should resolve the issue.